 The evolution from FAQ to knowledgebase

 As the case volume increased, it became very difficult for support agents to write and document these FAQs.
 Customer service representatives did not have the time or bandwidth to develop FAQs; they were focused on resolving issues and meeting SLAs.
 We then saw the emergence of a new breed of professionals called Knowledge Engineers.
 These Knowledge Engineers were by profession technical writers and their role was to harvest the knowledge from massive customer support case tracking systems and support agents to create these FAQs.

 In a nutshell, KCS promoted creating and capturing knowledge in a simple format.
 Support agents were responsible for initially creating these knowledgebase articles.
 A KCS leader in the organization would develop a set format or template and the rest of the team could simply follow this template to begin filling the knowledgebase with new articles, or updating existing articles with additional information.
-Sometimes issues considered solved previously may have new manifestations or iterations, requiring a knowledgebase article to be updated – following the “Evolve” loop in the diagram above.
+Sometimes issues previously considered solved may have new manifestations or iterations, requiring a knowledgebase article to be updated—following the “Evolve” loop in the diagram to the right.